wendyverdonk93/docs/content/api/payment_methods/post-order-american-express.md

 ----------------

-__Note: The ip_address parameter is not required, although its use is recommended to help detect fraudulent payments.__
+__Note: The ip_address and e-mail address parameters are not required, although their use is recommended to help detect fraudulent payments.__

 Read more about [American Express](/payment-methods/credit-and-debit-cards/american-express) on our documentation page.
 {{< /description >}}